frovedis/frovedis/doc/manual/python/dataframe/df_math_func.md

     1       3       NULL
     2       8       NULL

+**Reverse exponential power operation on two dataframes and using fill_value parameter:**

 For example,

     # rpow() demo on two dataframes using method version and fill_value = 10